SQL Advanced Notebook

 ROLLUP — Subtotals and Grand Total

-WITH ROLLUP adds summary rows automatically at each level of the GROUP BY hierarchy.
+WITH ROLLUP adds summary rows on its own at each level of the GROUP BY hierarchy.

 SELECT city,